Audi A5: RS5 Cabriolet (2013)

 The RS5 Cabriolet was unveiled at the 2012 Paris Motor Show.
 Production of the RS5 ended permanently in June 2015.
 A race version of the S5, the RS5 has a valved exhaust whose note can be tuned to suit driving conditions and personal preference.
 The RS5 has a naturally aspirated 4.2 V8 that produces 444 hp.

 Deliveries of the RS5 Cabriolet began in early 2013, and went on sale in the US in April 2013.

-As part of the RS5 Cabriolet launch, Audi Land of Quattro Alpen Tour 2013 featured an RS5 Cabriolet starting on September 23, traveling across twelve driving stages in 6 countries (Klagenfurt – the capital of Carinthia, Austria, Monaco).

 A5 DTM

 Codenamed R17, the Audi A5 DTM is a race car designed for the DTM beginning in year 2012, replacing the Audi A4 DTM.
-It includes a V8 engine rated at 340 kW with a new 6-speed sequential semi-automatic transmission, pneumatically-operated suspension using paddle-shifters on the steering wheel, engine electronics (Bosch MS 5.1) and the central display from Audi R8 LMS, larger and wider tires from Hankook, 120 L safety fuel tank inside a carbon fiber cell, and a larger rear wing.
+It includes a V8 engine rated at 340 kW with a new 6-speed sequential semi-automatic transmission, pneumatically operated suspension using paddle-shifters on the steering wheel, engine electronics (Bosch MS 5.1) and the central display from Audi R8 LMS, larger and wider tires from Hankook, 120 L safety fuel tank inside a carbon fibre cell, and a larger rear wing.
 The prototype was built by Audi Sport in Ingolstadt.

 The vehicle was unveiled at the 2011 International Motor Show (IAA) in Frankfurt.
 The homologation of the A5 DTM was scheduled for 1 March 2012.